- The Museum is open to the public Thursday, 12 to 8 p.m., and Friday to Monday, 12 to 5 p.m.

 - Overtime (before or after the event) is at a rate of $200/half hour, or at the discretion of the Executive Director.

-- Payment of balance (by check or money order) is due on the day of the event.
+- Payment of balance (by check or money order) is due one week prior to the event.

 - In the case of an event sponsored by a corporate or non-profit entity, the Museum requires proof of

 coverage of Renter’s activities at the Museum by general liability insurance (or as determined by

 the Executive Director).